What is TURF?

 Frequency: Average number of items in a set that reach an individual.
 A common way to think about Frequency is how many items an individual would consider when making a purchase, or number of messages that would resonate with an individual from a marketing campaign.
 Note: Frequency should not be interpreted as purchase frequency or volumetric purchase interest.

-How to access a TURF simulator
+Accessing a TURF simulator

 When you are working on a stats page you can export the TURF simulator for a specific eligible question.
 Click on the export icon and select the question from the drop-down box.